About the Series:

 Business Email Compromise (BEC) and Email Account Compromise (EAC) afflict businesses of all sizes across every industry.
 More money is lost to this type of attack than any other cybercriminal activity.
 The FBI reported that from June 2016 to June 2019, companies reported $26.2B in losses.
 And in 2019 alone, BEC scams accounted for more than half of all cybercrime losses—an estimated $1.77B.
 The average loss per BEC incident in 2019 was $74,723.

-An indication of how pervasive a problem BEC/EAC is: Proofpoint blocks over 15,000 BEC/imposter messages a day or nearly 4 million messages a year.
+An indication of how pervasive a problem BEC/EAC is: Proofpoint blocks over 15,000 BEC/imposter messages a business day or nearly 4 million messages a year.

 In this series, we cover BEC/EAC attack types that Proofpoint considers the most important for a business to be aware of.
 In each of these posts, we explain what the attack is and how it works so that you can better understand these BEC/EAC attacks and can better protect yourself.
 In this post, we focus on BEC/EAC payroll diversion scams.